martindevans/MumbleSharp/Readme.md

 ## Work In Progress

-The library nearly supports all non voice things that Mumble can do but for voice it supports only the [Opus](http://www.opus-codec.org/) encoded packets are supported (Opus is Mumble's primary codec).
+The library nearly supports all non-voice things that Mumble can do.
+For voice it only supports [Opus](http://www.opus-codec.org/) encoded packets (Opus is Mumble's primary codec).

 ## Contributing